request/request-promise/README.md

 ## Support for io.js

 We added io.js to our Travis CI build and all tests are green.
 However, they mostly cover the functionality of Request-Promise itself.
 Barely of Request and Bluebird.
-At the time of writing both libraries didn't add io.js to their build, yet.
+At the time of writing Request did but Bluebird didn't add io.js to its build, yet.
 So please use io.js with care.

 ## Can I trust this module?